Mulsworth History, Family Crest & Coats of Arms

 Early History of the Mulsworth family

 This web page shows only a small excerpt of our Mulsworth research.
-Another 257 words (18 lines of text) covering the years 1124, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mulsworth History in all our PDF Extended History products and printed products wherever possible.
+Another 257 words (18 lines of text) covering the years 1124, 1638, 1656, 1680, 1689, 1725, 1730 and 1758 are included under the topic Early Mulsworth History in all our PDF Extended History products and printed products wherever possible.

 Mulsworth Spelling Variations